 Often compared to the stripes of a courageous tigress or described as the indelible proof of the strength of mothers, stretch marks, even surrounded by a string of poetry, remain for most of us unsightly streaks that we could do without.
 These scars, ranging from pearly white to purplish red, take up the formerly smooth space on our thighs, belly, chest, hips and sometimes even our buttocks.
 They become wavy with time and can even dig small furrows on our skin.
 Moreover, they are almost impossible to remove and almost no one is immune to their occurrence.
-Add to that the myths attached to stretch marks and you have the complete picture of these undesirable little ones.
+Add to that the myths attached to stretch marks and you have the complete picture of these little imperfections.
 Fortunately, several simple actions can help prevent them.

-Know the enemy To fight them, one must first understand where they come from.
+To fight them, one must first understand where they come from.
 Think about your favorite wool sweater.
 Now imagine that your brother-in-law, an ex-footballer, borrows your sweater to protect himself from the autumn breeze.
 While you watch with a worried look on your face, the stitches of your favorite sweater stretch to the maximum.
 It is then unlikely that the knitting will return to its original shape, since the extreme tension on the stitches will have broken the fiber.
 This is what happens with your skin when collagen and elastin, great guardians of the elasticity and healing of the epidermis, are found in insufficient quantities.
 If, at the same time, our skin is subjected to a sudden extension (pregnancy, growth spurt, weight gain or loss), it causes a rupture of the subcutaneous fibers and with it, the appearance of stretch marks.

 Why me and not my friend?